sercankulcu/sercankulcu.github.io/_posts/2018-08-14-popular-questions-about-software.md

 <b>Improved accessibility:</b> Software can be accessed from any device with an internet connection, making it more convenient and accessible for users.

-Overall, software plays a vital role in modern computing and provides a wide range of benefits to users.
-It is constantly evolving, with new software being developed to meet the changing needs and demands of users.

 How is software tested?
 -----

-Software testing is the process of evaluating a software program to determine if it is fit for its intended purpose and meets the requirements defined in the planning phase.
-It is an essential part of the software development process and helps to ensure that the software is of high quality and functions correctly.

 There are several different types of software testing, including: